diego4serve/courseapi/README.md

 npm run start-dev
 ```

-Test the App in Postman using the provided collection CoursesAPI.postman_collection.json
+Test the App in Postman using the provided collection **CoursesAPI.postman_collection.json**
+this collection provides requests for both Local and production environments